 The Health Informatics and Information Management accreditor of The College of St. Scholastica is the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 The College’s accreditation for the Master’s degree in Health Information Management has been reaffirmed through 2023.
 All inquiries about the program’s accreditation status should be directed by mail to CAHIIM, 200 East Randolph Street, Suite 5100, Chicago, IL, 60601; by phone at 312-235-3255; or by email at firstname.lastname@example.org.

-- 93% of graduates responding to the annual MS in HIM graduate survey are employed within one year of graduation
+- 100% of BS in HIIM graduates responding to the graduate survey were employed full-time within 1 year of graduation*

 Early submission is encouraged; applications are reviewed as they are completed.
 Applications completed after the following deadlines will be submitted for the subsequent term.